RuminantFarmSystems/RuFaS/SC_redesign/Crop_and_Soil/docs/road-map_soil-and-crop.md

 Below are measurable components that the module should have, which will be tracked as development continues.

-* All the main process files (`.py`) need to be 1) reformatted and reorganized to the new design,
-2) cross-checked with source documentation, 3) tested, 4) documented (updated pseudocode).
+* All the main process files (`.py`) need to be reformatted and reorganized to the new design, cross-checked with source documentation, tested, and documented (updated pseudocode).
 In total, there are:
   - 10 crop files (`RUFAS/routines/field/crop/`)
   - 23 soil files files (`RUFAS/routines/field/soil/`)